 NSF I-Corps Program

 Several EPSCoR researchers have participated in the National Science Foundation’s Innovation Corps (I-Corps) program to evaluate the commercial potential of their innovation and have gone on to start businesses to pursue development.
-A recent example is USD biomedical engineering professors Etienne Gnimpieba and Carol Lushbough, who were awarded a NSF I-Corps Teams Program grant to help transition technology to the marketplace.
+In Fall 2022, NSF announced a $14 million grant over five years to establish a multi-institutional Great Plains Innovation Corps (I-Corps) Hub that will provide immersive, entrepreneurial training for scientists and engineers with the goal of moving ideas to commercialization.
+USD biomedical engineering professors Etienne Gnimpieba and Carol Lushbough were awarded an NSF I-Corps Teams Program grant to help transition technology to the marketplace.
 Funding Amount: $50,000 over six months.

 Partnerships for Innovation (PFI)